Missing Values Handling for Machine Learning Portfolios: Introduction

+We find that imputing with cross-sectional means (as in \citet*{kozak2020shrinking,gu2020empirical}) does a surprisingly good job of capturing the potential expected returns.
+Imputing with means and then sorting stocks on return forecasts from a three-layer neural network leads to long-short decile returns of 66\% per year equal-weighted or 37\% per year value-weighted.
+Imputing with cross-sectional EM leads to nearly identical returns: 67\% equal-weighted and 39\% value-weighted.\footnote{The returns from PCR in mean-imputed data are 51\% and 32\% (equal- and value-weighted, respectively), compared to 54\% and 36\%, in EM-imputed data.
+All results use the usual assumption of no transaction costs, including no shorting fees.} This invariance is seen across most forecasting and imputation methods, despite the fact that EM has strong theoretical properties and is recommended in textbooks on missing data handling and machine learning (\citet{little2019statistical,efron2016computer}).

+This invariance is intuitive given three properties of cross-sectional predictor data.
+The first is that missingness occurs in large blocks organized by time.
+For common stocks on major exchanges that are missing book-to-market this month, 81\% are also missing book-to-market in every previous month.
+As a result, there is little time-series information about missing values.

-This invariance comes from the fact that cross-sectional predictors are largely uncorrelated (\citet*{green2013supraview,mclean2016does,ChenZimmermann2022}).
-Almost all cross-sectional correlations lie between $-0.25$ and $+0.25$, and the first 10 principal components span only 50\% of total variance.
-As a result, observed predictors provide little information about the missing predictors, and one might as well simply impute missing values with cross-sectional means.
-More precisely, our EM imputation boils down to a set of standardized regression coefficients, and these coefficients imply that a one standard deviation change in an observed predictor implies less than a 0.1 standard deviation change in the missing predictor in the vast majority of cases.
+The second key property is that predictors are largely uncorrelated cross-sectionally (\citet*{green2013supraview,ChenZimmermann2022}).
+Almost all correlations lie between $-0.25$ and $+0.25$, and the first 10 principal components span only 40\% of total variance.
+Thus, most observed predictors contain little cross-sectional information about the missing predictors.

-High dimensionality is seen not only in the predictive characteristics, but in their relationship with future returns.
-We demonstrate this high dimensionality in out-of-sample principal components regression tests.
-Each month, we form long-short portfolios based on regressions of returns on the lagged principal components (PCs) of 125 predictors.
-Using standard principal component analysis (PCA), dozens of PCs are required to capture the potential expected returns.
-Using \citet{huang2022scaled}'s scaled PCA, which takes on returns data in the PC estimation, leads to higher mean returns for a given number of PCs.
-Nevertheless, scaled PCA still implies a very high dimensionality: 50 scaled-PCs are required to capture the potential 43\% annualized equal-weighted returns, and 25 scaled-PCs are required to capture the potential 18\% annualized value-weighted returns.

-This high dimensionality depends little on whether we use simple mean imputation or the EM algorithm.
-Indeed, both methods lead to similar mean returns for any number of PCs, using either standard or scaled PCA.

-A similar invariance is found in a broad array of imputation and forecast methods.
-To demonstrate this, we add four imputation methods: (1) industry / size decile means, (2) last observed, (3) EM on AR1 residuals, and (4) \citet{roweis1997algorithms}'s practical EM for PCA, and four return forecasts: (1) OLS, (2) gradient-boosted regression trees, (3) a three-hidden-layer neural network, and (4) a one-hidden-layer neural network.
-As in the principal component regression tests, we form long-short portfolios by sorting stocks on real-time return forecasts.